 If you’re still learning how to play Texas Hold’em, understanding some basic statistics and probabilities will help.
 Sure, it won’t exactly be enough to induct you directly into the Poker Hall of Fame.
 But it will certainly give you an edge over other beginners.

-So, what are the chances that you end up with a high card hand postflop?
-On average, you can expect to see one around half of the time — odds of -100, to be exact.
+So, what are the chances that you end up with a high card hand after the flop?
+On average, you can expect to see one around half of the time.
+These are odds of -100, to be exact.
 This is based on five cards selected randomly from a standard 52-card deck.

 How To Play High Card Hands in Poker

-As you can see, the chances of winning with a high card hand aren’t good.
+The chances of winning a poker game with a high card hand aren’t great.
 But does that mean that you can’t ever win?
-Not exactly — there are two scenarios where it’s possible.
+Not at all.
+There are two scenarios where it’s a distinct possibility.

 Check Until Showdown